 Another reminder from Beth Moore may be good to consider:

 Keep your eyes upon the Lord.
-Ask for HIS perspective, HIS strength, and HIS help in unraveling this thing —to help you approach issues in your marriage in ways that reflect His heart.
+Ask for HIS perspective, HIS strength, and HIS help in unraveling this thing.
+Ask Him to help you approach issues in your marriage in ways that reflect His heart.
 When you do, the results will be no less miraculous than when Jesus turned the water into wine.

 “May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ!“ (Romans 15:5-6)